mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 You would then sum the indirect value by `user_id` generated by the above query with the direct revenue attributable to each user calculated in the [previous section](#direct-historical-revenue-by-customer)

- <a name="future-value "><h3>4.
-Include expected future value</h3></a>
+<a name="future-value "><h3>5.4 Include expected future value</h3></a>

 Like ascribing value to actions that only indirectly generate revenue, documenting all the different approaches to estimating future value from each customer is beyond the scope of this guide, it's something we will cover in a blog post in due course.

 Here, we assume that you have a process of segmenting your customers, and have a future value you assign to customers in each of those segments.
-In this circumstance, you will need to create a two tables in Hive / Infobright - the first records each segment and the future value ascribed to people in each segment:
+In this circumstance, you will need to create a two tables in SnowPLow - the first records each segment and the future value ascribed to people in each segment:

 {% highlight mysql %}
 CREATE TABLE future_value_by_segment (